Theoretical Modeling of Soft Matter and Living Systems

 TEL: +81-75-753-7531 (Kyoto University General Reception)

-- When you arrive in Katsura Campus, please first go to the main entrance of A2 building (the ground level is 3F of the building).
-Keep the same floor passing through A3 building and a skywalk to A4 building.
+- Directions to our Lab: From “Kyodai-Katsura-Campus-mae” Bus Stop, please first go to the main entrance of A2 building (the ground level is 3F of the building).
+Keep the same floor passing through A3 building and a sky-walk to A4 building.
 Use a staircase down to 1F.
 We are in rooms 113-119.